US Debt Default Causes and Consequences

 Default would occur if Congress didn't raise the debt ceiling.
 Former Treasury Secretary Tim Geithner, in a 2011 letter to Congress, outlined what would happen.

 - Interest rates would rise, since "Treasurys represent the benchmark borrowing rate" for all other bonds.
 This means increased costs for corporations, state and local government, mortgages, and consumer loans.

 - The dollar would drop, as foreign investors fled the "safe-haven status" of Treasurys.
 The dollar would lose its status as a global world currency.
 This would have the most disastrous long-term effects.

 - The U.S. government would not be able to pay salaries or benefits for federal or military personnel and retirees.
-Social Security, Medicare, and Medicaid benefit payments would stop, as would student loan payments, tax refunds, and payments to keep government facilities open.
+Social Security, Medicare, and Medicaid benefit payments would stop.
+So would student loan payments, tax refunds, and payments to keep government facilities open.
 This would be far worse than a government shutdown, which only affects non-essential discretionary programs.

 Even the Threat of a Debt Default Is Bad

-To give you an idea of just how bad a lower credit rating could be, in April 2011 S&P only lowered its outlook on the U.S. debt from "stable" to "negative."
-As a result, the Dow immediately dropped 200 points and gold gained $10 an ounce.
+Here's an idea of just how bad a lower credit rating could be.
+In April 2011, S&P only lowered its outlook on the U.S. debt from "stable" to "negative."
+As a result, the Dow immediately dropped 140 points.

 The stock market would also suffer, as any U.S. investment would be riskier.
 Stock prices would fall as investors fled to other countries' safer stocks or gold.
 For these reasons, it could lead to another recession.

 The other option is to allow the dollar to depreciate enough to make the debt worth less to foreign debt holders, like China and Japan.
 The Federal Reserve does this by monetizing the debt.
 It buys Treasurys with credit it creates itself.
 A default can be avoided if the Fed doesn't require the interest to be repaid.

 Other Countries That Have Defaulted on Their Debt